plone/training/views_3.rst

 Controller:
     the view

 The view and the controller are very much mixed in Plone.
+Expecially when you look at some of the older code of Plone you'll see that the policy of keeping logic in python and representation in templates was not always enforced.

-When you look at some of the older code of Plone you'll see that the policy of keeping login inside python and representation in templates was not always enforced.
-You should nevertheless do it.
+But you should nevertheless do it!
 You'll end up with more than enough logic in the templates anyway.
-You'll see now.

-Let's add this simple table to our template ``templates/talklistview.pt``:
+Add this simple table to ``templates/talklistview.pt``:

 .. code-block:: html
     :linenos: